-McNeese State University is primarily a teaching institution whose mission is successful education of undergraduate and graduate students and services to the employers and communities in its region.
-McNeese uses a traditional admission process based on courses completed, GPA, and standardized test scores.
+McNeese State University is primarily a teaching institution whose mission is successful education of the undergraduate students and services to the employers and communities in its region.
+McNeese uses a traditional admissions process based on courses completed, GPA, and standardized test scores.

 All academic programs at McNeese State University emphasize in-depth disciplinary knowledge and its application to academic and professional environments.
 McNeese graduates achieve success through the studied acquisition of content knowledge, the demonstration of discipline-specific skills and dispositions as well as mastery of general education competencies such as critical thinking, effective communication, and independent learning.